ucb-stat133/stat133-fall-2017/labs/lab03-vector-basics.md

 Manipulating Vectors: Subsetting
 --------------------------------

 Subsetting refers to extracting elements of a vector (or another R object).
 To do so, you use what is known as **bracket notation**.
-This implies using (square) brackets `[ ]` to get access to the elements of a vector:
+This implies using (square) brackets `[ ]` to get access to the elements of a vector, for instance:

 ``` r
 # first element of 'state'